 European Court of Justice, 4 March 2015 – C-534/13

-The European Court of Justice pronounces here on the matters of remediations and landowner’s liability.
-In cases where it is impossible to identify the polluter of a plot of land or to have that person adopt remedial measures, the competent authority is not permitted to require the landowner (who is not responsible for the pollution) to adopt preventive and remedial measures, that person being required merely to reimburse the costs relating to the measures undertaken by the competent authority within the limit of the market value of the site, determined after those measures have been carried out.
+The European Court of Justice pronounces here on the matters of remediation and landowner’s liability.
+In cases where it is impossible to identify the polluter of a plot of land or to have that person adopt remedial measures, the competent authority is not permitted to require the landowner (who is not responsible for the pollution) to adopt preventative and remedial measures; the landowner is required merely to reimburse the costs relating to the measures undertaken by the competent authority within the limit of the market value of the site, as determined after those measures have been carried out.

-This recent ruling by the Court of Cassation on compensation for environmental, property and non-pecuniary damage is of particular importance.
+This recent ruling by the Council of State, relating to remediation and landowner’s liability, is of particular importance.

 Liability for incidental damage or breaches of environmental law may be transferred or apportioned through contractual agreements or indemnities.
 Contractual clauses regulating environmental rights and duties have fully binding effects between the parties, but are not binding on the authorities or third parties.

-It is common in contracts, such as those regarding a sale, company lease or company takeover, to include specific contractual clauses on environmental warranties, under which parties provide for seller indemnity for any environmental claims by third parties, or representations and warranties by the seller on the conformity of the goods and the absence of any environmental charges.
+It is common in contracts, such as those regarding a sale, company lease or company takeover, to include specific contractual clauses on environmental warranties, under which the parties provide for the seller’s indemnity for any environmental claims by third parties, or provide for representations and warranties by the seller on the conformity of the goods and the absence of any environmental-related judicial charges.

-Environmental insurance is available in Italy and consist, more precisely, of liability insurance for environmental damage.
-They grant protection to companies from the risks of negative impacts on the environment caused by their activity.
-Liability policies for environmental damage may cover environmental pollution (both accidental/unexpected and gradual/progressive pollution), clean-up and remediation costs and legal and technical consulting costs.
+Environmental insurance is available in Italy and consists, more precisely, of liability insurance for environmental damage.
+Such policies grant protection to companies from the risks of negative impacts on the environment caused by their activity.
+Liability policies for environmental damage may cover environmental pollution (both accidental/unexpected and gradual/progressive pollution), clean-up and remediation costs, and legal and technical consulting costs.

-The criteria to establish whether a site is contaminated consists of threshold values of pollutants that, when exceeded, trigger the obligation to carry out a risk analysis to identify whether there is a real and actual threat to human health and to the environment.
-Should this be the case, the subject identified as responsible shall submit, to the competent authorities, a project plan to eliminate the contamination and return the pollutant thresholds to the levels set out by the law.
+The criteria to establish whether a site is contaminated consist of threshold values of pollutants that, when exceeded, trigger the obligation to carry out a risk analysis to identify whether there is a real and actual threat to human health and the environment.
+Should this be the case, the subject identified as responsible shall submit to the competent authorities a project plan to eliminate the contamination and return the pollutant thresholds to the levels set out by the law.

 There are two relevant sets of thresholds to ascertain the contamination (or risk of contamination) of a site and to identify the procedures of environmental remediation to be carried out as a consequence.
-When, in a site, the concentration of one or more polluting substances exceeds the contaminating concentration thresholds (Concentrazioni Soglia di Contaminazione, CSC), a health and environmental risk analysis procedure shall be carried out to determine whether the related risk concentration thresholds (Concentrazioni Soglia di Rischio, CSR) are exceeded.
+When the concentration of one or more polluting substances, in a site exceeds the contaminating concentration thresholds (Concentrazioni Soglia di Contaminazione – CSC), a health and environmental risk analysis procedure shall be carried out to determine whether the related risk concentration thresholds (Concentrazioni Soglia di Rischio – CSR) are exceeded.
 In such event, the site will be subject to safety measures and environmental remediation.

-By ratifying the Kyoto Protocol in May 2002, EU Member States committed themselves to reducing greenhouse gas emissions.
+By ratifying the Kyoto Protocol in May 2002, EU member states committed to reducing greenhouse gas emissions.
 The European Union and Italy are also parties to the Paris Agreement on climate change, which entered into force in Italy on 11 December 2016.

 The main instrument for achieving the CO₂ reduction goals is the European Emission Trading System (EU ETS), introduced with Directive No 2003/87/EC (implemented in Italy with Legislative Decree No 216 of 4 April 2006) and amended by Directive 2009/29/EC (implemented with Legislative Decrees No 30 of 13 March 2013 and No 111 of 2 July 2015).
-The operation of the ETS system in its IV phase, ie, covering the period 2021-30, is regulated by Directive 2018/410/EU.
+The operation of the ETS system in phase IV – ie, covering the period 2021–30 – and is regulated by Directive 2018/410/EU.